Why do dogs shake their toys and is it normal behavior?

 Is it okay for dogs to shake their toys?

-However, there are some times when you may need to stop your dog from shaking his toys.
+However, there are some times when you may need to stop your dog from shaking their toys.
 The first is a training issue.
 As puppies, many dogs will shake their toys.
 The longer and flappier, the more fun they seem to be to shake.
 The problem comes when it’s a child’s toy, a favorite shoe, or another object your dog shouldn’t have.
 In this case, consider teaching your pup a ‘drop it’ command in order to retrieve the item without a chase.
 You’ll need to then help your dog learn which items he is allowed to play with, and which he isn’t.

 Another time you may need to stop your dog shaking his toys is if he has a medical condition.
 Ear problems, jaw problems, and bad backs could all be worsened by vigorous toy shaking, so it may be that you need to discourage this behavior in some dogs.